Only available in S6.

 Description of the Course

 YASS helps students to develop the skills they will need to make the transition to university level study.
 There are over 60 modules in 13 different subject areas to choose from, everything from web design to writing fiction, giving students the ideal way to extend their knowledge of their Higher and Advanced Higher courses or try something totally new.
-For full details please speak to Dr Carter, School Librarian, or Mrs Lewis, Deputy Head Teacher.
+For full details please speak to Mrs Lumsden, School Librarian, or Mrs Reid, Deputy Head Teacher.

 YASS isn’t for everyone.
 S6 students apply through the Open University, OU, for each module and must be accepted by the OU.
 Applicants should be able to demonstrate genuine motives for wanting to study at university level with the Open University.
 Financial assistance is available.